| | |

 • In Stroud, stop for an All-American breakfast at the Rock Cafe (built from the stone rubble from Route 66’s construction) and plenty more neon photo ops on Main Street.

 • Tip your hat to the great entertainer and Route 66 advocate at the Will Rogers Memorial Museum in his hometown of Claremore.
-(Did you known Route 66 is also called Will Rogers Highway?)
+(Did you know Route 66 is also called Will Rogers Highway?)

 • Choose from 700+ varieties of fizzy drinks at the new-age soda fountain shop Pops Soda Ranch.